-• The SUN2000 is IP66-rated and can be installed indoors or outdoors.
+- The SUN2000 is IP66-rated and can be installed indoors or outdoors. - Do not install the SUN2000 in a place where a person can easily be exposed to its enclosure and heat sinks, because these parts are extremely hot during operation. - Do not install the SUN2000 in areas with flammable or explosive materials. - Do not install the equipment in an area with strong vibration, noise, or electromagnetic interference. - If inverters are installed in a place with abundant vegetation, in addition to routine weeding, harden the ground underneath the inverters using cement or gravel (recommended area: 3 m x 2.5 m).

-- Do not install the SUN2000 in a place where a person can easily be exposed to its enclosure and heat sinks, because these parts are extremely hot during operation. - Do not install the SUN2000 in areas with flammable or explosive materials. - If inverters are installed in a place with abundant vegetation, in addition to routine weeding, harden the ground underneath the inverters using cement or gravel (recommended area: 3 m x 2.5 m). - Do not install the SUN2000 in a place within children's reach. - The SUN2000 will be corroded in salt areas, and the salt corrosion may cause fire.
+- Do not install the SUN2000 in a place within children's reach. - The SUN2000 will be corroded in salt areas, and the salt corrosion may cause fire.
 Do not install the SUN2000 outdoors in salt areas.
 A salt area refers to the region within 500 m from the coast or prone to sea breeze.
 The effect from sea breeze depends on weather conditions (such as typhoon and season wind) or terrains (such as dams and hills).